-Pursuant to this Memorandum, the Company is offering up to \$150,000,000 in Class D Membership Interests, Class F Membership Interests and Class G Membership Interests.
+Pursuant to this Memorandum, the Company is offering up to \$250,000,000 in Class D Membership Interests, Class F Membership Interests and Class G Membership Interests.
 The Company has set a minimum subscription by a Subscriber of a Capital Contribution of \$50,000 for Class F and G Membership Interests, and a Capital Contribution of \$25,000 for Class D Membership Interests.
 The Company will accept higher Capital Contributions in \$5,000 increments.
 The Company intends to offer and sell the Interests to investors pursuant to an exemption from the registration requirements of the Securities Act of 1933, as amended (the "Securities Act"), provided in Rule 506 of Regulation D promulgated thereunder.
-The Company may take up to 21 calendar days to from the date it receives all of these documents to process a subscription and commence a Subscriber's investment.
+The Company may take up to twenty-one (21) calendar days to from the date it receives all of these documents to process a subscription and commence a Subscriber's investment.
 A Subscriber's Operating Preferred Return will not begin to accrue until the date that the Company completes processing the Subscriber's documentation and accepts the subscription.
+In addition, for subscriptions accepted during the last three days of any calendar month, although the investor's Operating Preferred Return will begin to accrue on the date the investment is accepted, the first payment of Operating Preferred Return, if applicable, will not occur until after the end of the calendar month following the month in which the subscription is accepted.